officialrafsan/Photoshop/README.md

 Thomas Knoll, John Knol, Steve Guttman & Russell Brown  | Photoshop™ version 1.0.1

-This material is Copyright © 1989-90 Adobe Systems Incorporated
+All Rights Reserved | This material is Copyright © 1989-90 Adobe Systems Incorporated

 1. Grant of License.
 Conditioned upon your compliance with the terms and conditions of this Agreement, the Museum grants you a non-exclusive and non-transferable license for a single user, solely for your individual, personal and non-commercial purposes, (a) to load and install the Software; (b) to compile, modify and create modifications or enhancements of the Software or any of its components (“Derivative Works”); and © to run the Software or Derivative Works on simulators or hardware.
 The Museum and its licensors reserve all rights in the Software not expressly granted to you in this Agreement.